-b.
-Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed.
+- a.
+Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other: none - Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed.
+Electricity - Puget Sound Energy Natural gas - Cascade Natural Gas

-Electricity-Puget Sound Energy

-Natural Gas-Cascade Natural Gas Company

-Water-City of Bellingham

-Telephone/Internet-Comcast or Frontier

-Sanitary Sewer-City of Bellingham

-Storm Collection and Management-Private
+Natural gas - Cascade Natural Gas Water - City of Bellingham Sanitary sewer - City of Bellingham Refuse service - Sanitary Service Company Telephone - Infinity